Mark Pettini

-Mark Lewis Pettini (born 7 August 1983) is an English cricketer who has played domestically for Essex and from 2016 for Leicestershire.
-He is a right-handed batsman and very occasional wicket-keeper and right-arm medium-pace bowler.
+Mark Lewis Pettini (born 7 August 1983) is an English former cricketer who played domestically for Essex and Leicestershire.
+He was a right-handed batsman and very occasional wicket-keeper and right-arm medium-pace bowler.

 Playing style

-An aggressive batsman, Pettini specialises in one-day cricket, where he usually opens the batting so as to make use of the batting powerplay in the early overs.
-In County Championship cricket, he bats in the middle order.
-He fields in a wide range of positions, but usually fielded at mid-off during his time as captain.
-His bowling is very rarely used, and when it is used, it is often in a declaration agreement.
+An aggressive batsman, Pettini specialised in one-day cricket, where he usually opened the batting so as to make use of the batting powerplay in the early overs.
+In County Championship cricket, he batted in the middle order.
+He fielded in a wide range of positions, but usually fielded at mid-off during his time as captain.
+His bowling was very rarely used, and when it was used, it was often in a declaration agreement.

 Playing career

 An expert in the limited-overs game, he was one of the key cameo figures in Essex's 2005 domestic one-day league title winning season, having previously gained experience as an England Under-19 player, having played twice against India during their English tour of 2002.

-Instrumental in achieving promotion for Essex during 2002, Pettini is known for his aggressive style of play.
+Instrumental in achieving promotion for Essex during 2002, Pettini was known for his aggressive style of play.
 He has participated in the Twenty20 Cup each year since 2003, achieving a solid record in this competition.

-His highest first-class score is 208 not out, made against Derbyshire in September 2006.
+His highest first-class score was 208 not out, made against Derbyshire in September 2006.
 Later the same month, against Leicestershire in the last match of the 2006 County Championship, he hit 114 not out from 29 balls, but this innings was made against "declaration" bowling and so was not eligible for the Walter Lawrence Trophy, nor did it count as a first-class record.

 In July 2007, Pettini was included in England's provisional squad of 30 for the inaugural Twenty20 World Cup, but a loss of form cost him a place in the final squad for the tournament.

 In June 2007, Pettini became permanent captain of Essex County Cricket Club following the retirement of Ronnie Irani due to a knee injury.
 He had earlier held the job on a temporary basis while Irani was sidelined.

 At the start of the 2008 season, Pettini decided to move from opener to number five in the Essex batting order in four-day cricket.
 This change was made due to his indifferent batting form during the second half of the 2007 season.
 However, he would continue as an opening batsman in one-day cricket.

 Pettini began 2008 in superb form, hitting 153 not out against Cambridge UCCE, 80 not out in the LV County Championship Division Two opener against Northamptonshire at Chelmsford and 119 in Essex's first Friends Provident Trophy South East Division match against Kent at Canterbury.